samcoogan/CA660_Statistical_Analysis/README.md

 ---

-This study aims to predict the future cost of housing in Ireland by building a linear regression prediction model with data sourced from data.gov.ie <br>
+This study aims to predict the future cost of housing in Ireland by using linear regression to build a prediction model with data sourced from data.gov.ie <br>

 ---